What is a Phone Screen for a Job and How to Prep for It

 Human decision-making enhanced by AI

 Artificial intelligence enhances various aspects of candidate evaluation, supporting rather than replacing human judgment.
-This synergy ensures that human insights and experiences remain integral to the hiring process.
-Candidates can be reassured that AI is used to augment human decision-making, ensuring a balanced and fair evaluation.
+This synergy guarantees that human insights and experiences remain integral to the hiring process.
+Candidates can be reassured that AI is used to augment human decision-making, guaranteeing a balanced and fair evaluation.

 Tips for Standing Out to Companies Using Fonzi